testcontainers/testcontainers-elixir/README.md

 ### Basic usage

-You use generic container api, where you have to define everything yourself:
+You can use generic container api, where you have to define everything yourself:

 ```elixir
 {:ok, _} = Testcontainers.start_link()